Hymns to Saints Donatus and Hilary

 Saint Donatus, Bishop of Arezzo in Tuscany along with the monk Hilary was put to death for the Faith under Julian the Apostate (A.D.
 361).
 Hilary was scourged to death; Donatus was beheaded.
 Saint Gregory and others relate the many miracles wrought by these holy men, among which the restoring of a glass altar-chalice dashed in pieces by the Pagans.

-In the 11th century it was a tradition that the city of Arezzo guarded the relics of seven martyrs: the bishop Donato, the hermit Hilary, the virgins Flora and Lucilla, the brothers Lamentino and Pergentino and, lastly, famous bishop of Benevento, Gennaro.
+In the 11th century it was a tradition that the city of Arezzo guarded the relics of seven martyrs: the bishop Donato, the hermit Hilary, the virgins Flora and Lucilla, the brothers Lamentino and Pergentino and, lastly, the famous bishop of Benevento, Gennaro.
 In Arezzo are the hermitage of Camaldoli and the monasteries of S. Gennaro in Campoleone, of the SS.
 Flora and Lucilla and of S. Fedele di Poppi.
-For each of these saints Damiani wrote texts.
+For each of these saints Damian wrote texts.

 Damian certainly went to Arezzo many times, not so much for his work of reform or as a bishop or as a father of monks, but rather as a pilgrim.